 From the normal!
 Review pages 355-359 if this is unclear.
 If we could sample and resample using samples of the same size, in the long run (or infinitely), and if we plotted the outcomes, we would see a normal curve arise.
-Our statistics from our one sample is one possible outcome - but it is somewhere on the normal curve.
-We are just uncertain as to where exactly...but we can be 95% confident that the range we gave (based our our statistic) contains the true percentage (the number we really want).
+Our statistics from our one sample is one possible outcome - but theory tells us it belongs somewhere on the normal curve.
+We are just uncertain as to where exactly...but we can be 95% confident that the range we gave (based on the statistic) contains the true percentage for the whole population (the number we really want, a parameter).